“Foreign Accent Syndrome”: Texan speaks with a Russian accent after surgery-breakinglatest.news-Breaking Latest News

 Doctor gives Abby Fender hope

-Medicinal speaking, on the other hand, does not rule out the possibility that Abby Fender will find her way back to her Texan way of speaking.
-The Foreign Accent Syndrome will go away on its own or with speech therapy, as the young woman is already doing.
-“That can help quite a bit.
-But some people have to work hard to get rid of the accent,” he says.
-It’s not easy because the motor language center has to be retrained.
-Younger people, like the Texan, who is only 39, have an advantage.
+Doctor Erbguth, on the other hand, does not rule out that Abby Fender will find her way back to her Texan way of speaking.
+The Foreign Accent Syndrome goes away on its own when the brain cells recover or through language training, as Abby Fender is already doing.

 There is already a first ray of hope.
-Abby Fender reports that her singing voice has come through a bit through speech training with a speech therapist.
+The Texan reports that her singing voice came through a bit through her speech training with a speech therapist.
 It’s not permanent, but it’s a first step.

+Transparency note: This is a revised version of the text.
+The statements of our expert Prof. Frank Erbguth, President of the German Brain Foundation, are new.
+We had previously quoted the RTL expert.